 Mini Caprese Deep Dish Pizzas are the perfect appetizer: combining two favourites into one!
-Caprese salad meets pizza in these delicious deep dish pizzas made easy in a humble standard muffin pan.
-All in the name of portion control during this holiday period.
+Caprese salad meets pizza in these delicious mini deep dish pizzas.

 These could very well be passed off as a Margherita flavoured pizza, BUT, drizzled with a balsamic glaze (homemade or store bought), the Caprese flavours aren’t lacking at all.